d13r/laravel-breadcrumbs/README.md

 {{ Breadcrumbs::render('category', $category) }}
 ```

-Or you can avoid the need to do this for every page by naming your breadcrumbs
+Or in Laravel 4.1+ you can avoid the need to do this for every page by naming
-the same as your routes.
-For example, if you have this in `routes.php`:
+your breadcrumbs the same as your routes.
+For example, if you have this in
+`routes.php`:

 ```
 Route::model('category', 'Category');